ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     - UNITY_INCLUDE_EXEC_TIME
 ```

-_Note:_ Most test cases are quite short, and most computers are quite fast.
+_NOTE:_ Most test cases are quite short, and most computers are quite fast.
 As
  such, Unity test case execution time is often reported as 0 milliseconds as
  the CPU execution time for a test case typically remains in the microseconds
  range.
 Unity would require special rigging that is inconsistently available